Our research is editorially independent but we

-Tourism in Thailand’s Phi Phil Islands has exploded in recent years, making the beautiful beaches, clear water, and natural beauty more accessible to visitors.
+Tourism in Thailand’s Phi Phi Islands has exploded in recent years, making the beautiful beaches, clear water, and natural beauty more accessible to visitors.
 This group of six islands is one of Thailand’s oldest communities, dating back to the prehistoric period.
 Scuba diving is incredibly popular here because the underwater life is so fascinating and diverse.
 Vacationers have seen everything from leopard sharks, dolphins, and black-tipped reef sharks on their underwater adventures.
-The most popular time to visit is between November and May, when there is very little rainfall, and the best way to reach the islands is by boat from Phuket or Krabi.
+The most popular time to visit is between November and May, when there is very little rainfall, and it’s a popular day trip from Krabi.

 The volcanic island of Santorini is best known for its dramatic vistas, inspiring sunsets, and colorful pebble beaches.
 High along the cliffs, there are several villages on Santorini Island with traditional architecture, ancient ruins, and authentic wineries.
 The capital city, Fira, boasts of white cobblestone streets, shops, taverns, hotels, and cafes.
 The island’s most beautiful sunsets can be viewed from Oia, a town along the Ammoundi Bay with whitewashed walls and majestic blue domes.
 The most popular time to visit Santorini is between May and October, and you can reach the island by airline charter or ferry.